gitbuh0-byte/booking-system/README.md

 npm run dev
 ```

-Open `http://localhost:5173`, choose a Kenyan route and passenger seat, then create or
+Open `http://localhost:5173`, choose a route and passenger seat, then create or
 remove bookings directly in the app.
 The driver's seat is never selectable;
 each bus has 34 passenger seats.

-### Live route panel

-The app shows live route status and an Open in Google Maps directions link
-without requiring any API key.

 ## API